KaungZawHtet/viatick-air-pollution-ui/README.md

 ## Notable Modules

 1. Leaflet for Map
-2. D3 Delaunay for Voronoi rendering
+2. Delaunator (base of D3-Delaunay) for Voronoi rendering